aboutcode-org/aboutcode/aboutcode-data/README.rst

 Object identifiers
 ------------------

-We like objects to be identifiable: there is a natural way to identify and name most objects: for instance the full name of a person or organization or the name and version of a Component or Package or the path to a File are all natural identifiers to an object.
+We like objects to be identifiable.
+There is a natural way to identify and name most objects: for instance, the full name of a person or organization or the name and version of a Component or Package or the path to a File, are all natural identifiers to an object.

 However, natural names are not always enough to fully identify an object and may need extra context to reference an object unambiguously.
-There could be several persons or organizations with the same name at a different address..
+There could be several persons or organizations with the same name at a different address.
 Or the foo-1.4 Package could be available as a public RubyGem and also as an NPM; or a private Python package foo-1.4 has been created by a company and is also available on Pypi.
 Or the "foo" Package is the name of a Linux Package, an NPM and a Ruby Package but these three packages are for unrelated components.

-Hence each object may need several attributes to be fully identified.
+Hence each object may need several attributes to be fully identifiable.

 For example, public package managers ensure that a name is unique within the confines of a source. "logging" is the unique name of a single